AparGarg99/RPSGame/README.md

 # Overview 📚
 ## ✔️Abstract
 A rock-paper-scissors game using live video feed from the camera.
-Transfer learning was used to fine-tune a pre-trained Tensorflow Oject Detection (TFOD model) to learn how to classify and localize 3 hand gestures.
+Transfer learning was used to fine-tune a pre-trained Tensorflow Object Detection (TFOD) model to learn how to classify and localize 3 hand gestures.
 OpenCV library was used for all camera related operations.

 ## ✔️Dataset